-- (a) Whether any earthworks have been carried out on the site prior to the date of notification, 10 October 1995, that have lowered the level of the site. - (b) Whether there are rules requiring the site to be built up. - (c) With regard to proposals that exceed breach one or more zone standard(s) and for the Lakeview sub-zone and the Isle Street sub-zone proposals that exceed breach site standards 10.6.5.1 (xi) and 10.6.5.1(i)(d) and (e) whether and the extent to which the proposal will facilitate the provision of a range of Residential Activity that contributes to housing affordability in the District.
+- (a) Whether any earthworks have been carried out on the site prior to the date of notification, 10 October 1995, that have lowered the level of the site. - (b) Whether there are rules requiring the site to be built up. - (c) With regard to proposals that exceed breach one or more zone standard(s) <a href="mailto:and-for-the-Lakeview sub-zone and the Isle Street sub-zone proposals that exceed breach site standards 10.6.5.1 (xi) and 10.6.5.1(i)(d) and (e) whether and the extent to which the proposal will facilitate the provision of a range of Residential Activity that contributes to housing affordability in the District.